Re-Entry Plan 2020

 Remote programming tools have been instrumental in helping us stay connected and provide opportunities for distance learning while maintaining the health and safety of our communities.
 This is a temporary service delivery model and one that is not an ideal long-term substitute for the interpersonal, social, and emotional benefits of the traditional day program model.

 Our plans include for three possibilities, allowing us to respond quickly to everchanging circumstances and adhere to changes in directives and guidelines from regulatory agencies, including DDS, Department of Public Health, CDC and Regional Center:

 - On-Site/Community Based Programming: providing in-person services.

-- Hybrid Programming: Combination of in-person and remote programming to allow of safe-distancing and reduced capacity limitations.
+- Hybrid Programming: Combination of in-person and remote programming to allow for safe-distancing and reduced capacity limitations.

 - Remote Programming: Distance learning.

 Vocational Innovations will reintroduce individuals to be served in accordance with Vocational Innovations’ Readiness Assessment.
 This assessment will be done in collaboration with the individual, day program staff, caregivers/conservators, and any other stakeholders in the individual’s life.

 The Readiness Assessment will help determine those who have low health risks, those who express a desire to return, those who demonstrate adherence to COVID-19 safety guidelines.